mymindishazel/marv-docs/commands/settings/permissions.md

 ## Whitelists

-- They are useful for large servers
-- Only the people on the whitelist will able to use Marv
+Only the people on the whitelist will able to use Marv

 ### -whitelist
 Displays which users and roles are on the whitelist